Risk Response Strategies for Negative Risks (Threats)

 In the risk transference response strategy, the project team transfers the impact of

 a risk to a third party, together with possession of the response.
-Transfer risk response strategy does not remove the risk.
-It just transfers the responsibility of managing risk .
+Transfer strategy does not remove the risk.
+It just transfers the responsibility of managing risk.

-For example in your project there is a deep excavation activity and you don’t have enough experience for this type of activity.
-Therefore, you assigned a subcontractor perform this deep excavation activity.
+For example, in your project, there is a deep excavation activity and you don’t have enough experience for this type of activity.
+Therefore, you assigned a subcontractor to perform this deep excavation activity.
 In this way, you have shifted the impact of a threat to your subcontractor.
 Now it is in the subcontractor’s responsibility to complete the excavation within the agreed schedule and budget.

 In this risk response strategy, the project team tries to eliminate the risk or protect the project from its negative effects.

 For example, you are a project manager of a pipeline construction project and you have identified a risk that there is a chance of snow in high altitudes.
 Therefore you moved your crews to high altitudes and completed the tasks before the snow.
 In this way, you avoided the effect of snow.

 In the risk acceptance strategy, the project team decides to recognize the risk and not take any action if the risk does not arise.